 A: This is a list that the selection committee uses as a point of reference while viewing your work samples.
-A good work sample list includes the following information: artist's name (usually listed at the top), place of birth and where you are now, filename, title, year, media, dimensions/duration and a brief explanatory note for each piece (as needed).
+A good work sample list includes the following information: artist's name (usually listed at the top), filename, title, year, media, dimensions/duration and a brief explanatory note for each piece (as needed).
+This is also where you would list URLs for video and audio works hosted online or web-based artworks.
 A good work sample list is legible and easy to read.
 Keep in mind that each image is up for only a short period of time.
 Lengthy explanations of each piece will not be completely read before the image disappears from the screen.

 A: Please send only what we ask for.